 The first one is great for Earth Day as you use cardboard as the backing.
-Design a large frame and cut it out of the he cardboard.
-Best done with an exacto knife and by an adult.
+Design a large frame and cut it out of the cardboard.
+Best done with an x-acto knife and by an adult

 Spray Paint the entire front of the frame with gold or silver spray paint.

 Once it is try, tape some artwork to the back and you have gallery art.